outreachy/website/docs/organizer-manual.md

 that in the etherpad.
 Find the community status for the last round and see which communities said they wanted to participate in this round.

+## New community on-boarding sessions

+Topics to discuss:

+ - Only have friendly and welcoming mentors

+ - 5 hours per week mentor time commitment, 5-10 hours per week during the contribution period

+ - Differences between Outreachy and other internship programs
+   - not just students, anyone over 18 - get coding school graduates, self-taught through online classes, moms trying to get back into tech after a break in their career
+   - mentors define the project interns work on
+   - contribution period - mentors need to prep a list of tasks
+   - internship is more like a fellowship
+   - internship extensions up to 5 weeks
+   - important that the project tasks during the contribution period test the applicants' skills they will use during the internship - test run to see if the internship will be successful

+ - Contribution period is intense:
+   - expect around 10 applicants
+   - prep about 2-3 simple tasks per applicant, 1-2 medium complexity tasks
+   - encourage applicants to move from simple tasks to complex tasks
+   - see community guide for more tips to avoid mentor burn out during the contribution period

 ## Pinging continuing sponsors

 **Date: August 13 / Feb 28**